All Saints Primary School SEN Information Report

 Intervention strategies could include:

 · Provision of different learning materials or specialist resources eg Precision Teaching

 · Social skills groups

-If your child is still not making enough progress after the interventions, they will be discussed at one of the In-School Reviews held three times each year in school.
+If your child is still not making enough progress after the interventions, they will be discussed at one of the In School Reviews held three times each year in school.
 While we can support many children in our care with learning problems, there are times when we need to ask for advice from others.
-These Review meetings are attended by fellow professionals who support the school e.g. Educational Psychologist, Speech and Language Therapist, Behaviour Consultant, as well as school staff.
-As a parent you will be informed that your child will be discussed at the In School Review and following the meeting will be informed of the outcome.
+These Review meetings are attended by fellow professionals who support the school eg Educational Psychologist, Speech and Language Therapist, Behaviour Consultant, as well as school staff.
+As a parent you will be informed that your child will be discussed at the In School Review and following the meeting will be informed of any recommendations made.

-5. What does it mean if my child is identified as having SENs?
+5. What does it mean if my child is SENs?

 If your child is identified as having a Special Educational Need (SEN) they will be identified on the school SEN register as 'SENs'.
 We have a statutory duty to inform you if this happens and you will receive a letter to inform you that your child has been included on the schools SEN register.

 Once a pupil has been identified as needing SEN support, we need to implement a graduated approach called ‘Assess, Plan, Do and Review’ which we already carry out under a more informal basis, as well as through In School Reviews.

 SENDCo carries out an assessment of pupil’s needs.
 A specialist assessment could be requested eg for Speech & Language.
 This may result in a programme of work which would need to be followed in school